dshieble/dshieble.github.io/_posts/2023-05-14-large-language-models-part-1.md

 The simplest text representation of these features is a comma-separated concatenation of the four rows and the additional engineered features.
 This kind of context-free representation would work fine for a traditional ML model, which will learn the significance of each signal during training.

-We do not have this luxury when using a zero shot LLM (or a human labeler).
-The significance of each signal must be self-evident from the way that it is presented in the text.
-For example, we could write a brief description of each column and each derived feature and represent the data in a format like:
+However, a zero shot LLM won't see training data, so the significance of each signal must be self-evident.
+We could write a brief description of each column and derived feature and represent the data in a format like:
 ```
 <description 1>: <value 1>
 <description 2>: <value 2>